A Botanic Garden Like No Other

 We’re delighted to announce that Garden in the Woods opened to the public on June 1.
 For your safety, and to comply with state mandates, admission is limited and by advance ticket purchase only.
 All visitors, including members, must purchase tickets online, in advance of your desired entrance time.
 You may purchase same-day tickets online until an hour before any time slot, but not at the gate.

-Click here to purchase Garden admission tickets for the month of June.
-July tickets will be available soon, followed by the rest of the season when details about later phases of the Massachusetts reopening plan are available.
+Click here to purchase Garden admission tickets through August 31.
+Tickets for the remainder of the season will be available when details about later phases of the Massachusetts reopening plan are available.

 In a garden visitors often describe as magical, you’ll find beauty that changes with the seasons, a variety of habitats, and a plant collection that showcases New England native plants with complementary specimens from across the country.
 Garden in the Woods lies just west of Boston, on 45 acres sculpted by retreating glaciers into eskers, steep-sided valleys, and a kettle pond.
 A shaded brook and wetlands draw a panoply of animals and insects.
 Light filters through canopy trees onto spring flowers in the newly revived Curtis Woodland Garden, the gateway to a series of habitat displays that pay tribute to the larger New England landscape.
 Here you’ll find inspiration for your own garden and a new appreciation for the varied plant life of our region.